 Whether cruising with someone else or going solo, there is usually an assortment of discounts available on most sailings.
-As soon as you turn 55 years old, Carnival, Norwegian and Royal Caribbean offer a senior discount.
 Where you live may qualify you for a discount.

 Active and retired military may receive discounts on certain cruise lines, while others like Princess may offer a substantial on board credit.
 Active police, fire fighters and educators may also qualify for discounts.

 If you have cruised solo, you’re familiar with the single supplement.
 For the cruise lines, it’s all about revenue and an empty bed means lost income.
 Not just for the sale of the stateroom, but crew gratuities, on board shopping, spa treatments and liquor all suffer.

 However, with a little planning you can catch a reduced single supplement; anywhere from 175% down to zero.
 River cruises in Europe seem to be very generous with eliminating the single supplement, even during high season.

 Is the cruise line advertising free air?
 If you usually fly on air miles, ask if you can book your voyage “cruise only.”
 Sometimes this can knock hundreds of dollars off the price of your cruise.
 Free air?
 Not exactly.

 The most important thing to remember: ask for the discount.
 Tell your travel agent to ask for any discounts for which you may qualify.
 Except for cruising during major holidays, there’s usually a way to take a bite out of paying full fare, either with a discount, reduced rate or on board credit.

 If you’re a US citizen and your cruise takes you anywhere outside of the Caribbean or US waters, register online with the government’s Smart Traveller Enrolment Program.